Martin Luther King Jr. Day Opportunities to Volunteer and Celebrate in Philadelphia

 Honor the legacy of the civil rights leader with these events and service opportunities.

-Martin Luther King, Jr. mural on Lancaster Avenue in West Philly / Photo by C. Smyth for Visit Philadelphia
+Martin Luther King, Jr. mural on Lancaster Avenue in West Philly / Photograph by C. Smyth for Visit Philadelphia

-On October 26, 1967 — mere hours before he delivered his “Other America” speech at the then-new Spectrum, part of rousing event that also included Sidney Poitier, Aretha Franklin, Harry Belafonte and Nipsey Russell — King stopped by a junior high school to ask the children, What is your life’s blueprint?
+Did you know that Philadelphia is the birthplace of the MLK Day of Service?
+(True story: It began 30 years ago, with 1,000 volunteers in Philly.)
+Of course, that’s not our only link to the civil rights icon, who had several meaningful connections to our city, and spent a decent amount of time here.
+On October 26, 1967, for instance — mere hours before he delivered his “Other America” speech at the then-new Spectrum, part of rousing event that also included Sidney Poitier, Aretha Franklin, Harry Belafonte, and Nipsey Russell — King stopped by Barratt Junior High School in South Philly to ask the children, What is your life’s blueprint?

 Greater Philadelphia Martin Luther King Day of Service

-Billed as the largest Dr. King Day event in the nation, the Greater Philadelphia Martin Luther King Day of Service offers tons of opportunities to learn, build, clean and help on January 16th in the city and beyond.
+Billed as the largest Dr. King Day event in the nation, the Greater Philadelphia Martin Luther King Day of Service offers tons of opportunities to learn, build, clean and help on January 19th in the city and beyond.
 The very long list of events includes community cleanup, donation drives, and more.
+There’s literally something here for everyone.

 Many of these organizations are always looking for volunteers, not just on Monday.